 I looked down at the floor praying for a Beam me up Scottie moment.

-“Almost everything but er there was a problem with a cardboard box,” I said chewing my cheek.
+“Almost everything but er... there was a problem with a cardboard box,” I said chewing my cheek.
 “It broke.
-I’m sorry but all your um.”
+I’m sorry but all your um...”

 “Harrumph,” said Mr. Hancock.
 “Are they intact?”